cleveland-flag-03-B2.jpg

 At Public Square's southwest corner rises the Terminal Tower, Cleveland's iconic skyscraper.
 Completed in 1927, it was the second tallest building in the world.
 It remained the tallest building in North America outside of New York City until 1964.

 Public Square is of great historical, social, political and geographic significance to Cleveland.
-It is often the site of political and civic events.
-On April 29, 1879, Public Square became the first outdoor space in the United States to be lit by electric light.
-The lights were designed and built by Cleveland native and inventor Charles Brush.
-Cleveland's east and west sides converge at Public Square.
-From this epicenter, the city radiates outward.
-In 2016, the park was redesigned to be more pedestrian friendly.
+Public Square is often the site of political and civic events.
+Cleveland's east and west sides radiate outward from the city's epicenter.
+In 2016, the park was redesigned as part of Cleveland's renaissance.

 The blue field represents Lake Erie to the north of the city and its important role in developing Cleveland's economy.
-Its also represents the pride Clevelanders have in their city.
-The red field is for Cleveland's innovation and its vibrant future.
-White represents community and hope.
+It also stands for pride.
+The red field represents the land.
+Red stands for integrity.
+White represents community.

-The three stars in the blue field represent Cleveland's natural resources: Lake Erie, the Cuyahoga River and the region's parks.
-The three stars in the red fields are for Cleveland's downtown, east and west sides.
-Together, the six stars represent the six strings and six tuning pegs on a guitar, recognizing Cleveland as the home of rock and roll.
+The three stars in the blue field represent Cleveland's natural resources: Lake Erie, the Cuyahoga River and the region's MetroParks.
+The three stars in the red field are for Cleveland's west side, downtown and east side.
+Together, the two groups of three stars represent the six tuning pegs on a guitar, recognizing Cleveland as the home of rock and roll.
+The six stars also represents Cleveland's Sixth City nickname.

 Scroll down for the flag’s alternate color scheme.
 See how this new Cleveland flag compares to other Ohio city flags.